Sir John Barrow, 1st Baronet: Career in the Admiralty

 Barrow returned to Britain in 1804 and was appointed Second Secretary to the Admiralty by Viscount Melville, a post which he held for forty years – apart from a short period in 1806–1807 when there was a Whig government in power.
 Lord Grey took office as Prime Minister in 1830, and Barrow was especially requested to remain in his post, starting the principle that senior civil servants stay in office on change of government and serve in a non-partisan manner.
 Indeed, it was during his occupancy of the post that it was renamed Permanent Secretary.
 Barrow enjoyed the esteem and confidence of all the eleven chief lords who successively presided at the Admiralty board during that period, and more especially of King William IV while lord high admiral, who honoured him with tokens of his personal regard.

 In his position at the Admiralty, Barrow was a great promoter of Arctic voyages of discovery, including those of John Ross, William Edward Parry, James Clark Ross and John Franklin.
-The Barrow Strait in the Canadian Arctic as well as Point Barrow and the city of Barrow in Alaska are named after him.
+Barrow Strait, Cape Barrow, and Cape John Barrow in the Canadian Arctic, as well as Point Barrow and the former city of Barrow in Alaska are named after him.
 He is reputed to have been the initial proposer of Saint Helena as the new place of exile for Napoleon Bonaparte following the Battle of Waterloo in 1815.
+He is also remembered for infamously declaring the newly invented electrical telegraph as being "wholly unnecessary" and greatly delaying its proposed adoption by the admiralty.

 Barrow was a fellow of the Royal Society and received the degree of LL.D from the University of Edinburgh in 1821.
 A baronetcy was conferred on him by Sir Robert Peel in 1835.
 He was also a member of the Raleigh Club, a forerunner of the Royal Geographical Society.
+Barrow was subsequently one of the seven founding members of the Royal Geographical Society on 16 July 1830.